The fortifications

 The fortifications of Saint-Martin-de-Ré and the Vauban Citadel

-Designed by Vauban, the citadel of Saint-Martin-de-Ré was built in 1690, under the reign of Louis XIV, to protect the Ile de Ré and also the port of La Rochelle and the arsenal of Rochefort from English invasions.
-A first stronghold had been there since 1625.
-Vauban reused the site of the first fortress to build a citadel and city walls.
+Designed by Vauban, the citadel of Saint-Martin-de-Ré was built in 1690, under the reign of Louis XIV, to protect the island of Ré, as well as the port of La Rochelle and the Rochefort arsenal, from English invasion.
+A first stronghold already existed in 1625.
+Vauban reused the site of the first fortress to build a citadel combined with a city wall.

-From 1873 to 1938, the citadel became a transit point for convicts on their way to the penal colonies of Guyana and New Caledonia.
-The penitentiary of Saint-Martin-de-Ré has been home to many famous prisoners, including Captain Alfred Dreyfus, Guillaume Seznec and Henri Charriere, better known as “Papillon”.
-Part of the citadel is still a prison for 400 inmates.
+From 1873 to 1938, the citadel became a transit point for convicts bound for the penal colony of French Guiana and New Caledonia.
+The Saint-Martin-de-Ré penitentiary was home to many famous prisoners.
+Among them were Captain Alfred Dreyfus, Guillaume Seznec and Henri Charrière, better known as "Papillon".
+Part of the citadel still houses a 400-strong prison.

 Guided tour of the Vauban citadel

-Protected by 14 km of ramparts, this perfect 280-metre square is reinforced at each corner by a bastion with orillons, posterns and demi-lunes (half-moons) to allow crossfire.
-The star-shaped plan is characteristic of the classic bastioned fortification.
-Each defensive element protects its neighbour and eliminates attack blind spots.
+Protected by 14 km of ramparts, this perfect 280-meter square is reinforced at each corner by an orillon bastion, equipped with posterns and half-moons for crossfire.
+The star-shaped layout is characteristic of classic bastioned fortifications.
+Each defensive element protects its neighbor and eliminates blind spots for attacking fire.

-The entrance to the citadel is a monumental gateway surmounted by a pediment bearing the effigy of the Sun King, who commissioned the fortifications.
-The tour of the citadel includes the old barracks, arsenal, chapel, gunpowder stores, underground bastions, the officers’ quarters and the small fortified port.
-A real city within a city, the fortress could house a garrison of 1,200 men.
+The citadel is entered through a monumental gateway surmounted by a pediment bearing the effigy of the Sun King, who commissioned the fortifications.
+A visit to the Saint-Martin-de-Ré citadel includes the former barracks, the arsenal, the chapel, the gunpowder stores, the underground bastions, the officers' quarters and the small fortified port.
+A veritable city within the city, the fortress could house a garrison of 1,200 men.

-Before or after your visit to the citadel: come and meet the “donkeys in pyjamas” in Barbette park, at the foot of the fortifications.
-Children will love a donkey ride along the ramparts.
+Before or after your visit to the citadel: come and meet the "donkeys in knickers" in the Barbette park, at the foot of the fortifications.
+Children will be delighted to ride a Poitou donkey along the ramparts.